Lay the foundation for a successful future as a Concrete and Asphalt Equipment Crewmember in the Army National Guard.

 Earn While You Learn Instead of paying to learn these skills, get paid to train.
 In the Army National Guard, you will learn these valuable job skills while earning a regular paycheck and qualifying for tuition assistance.

 Job training for a Concrete and Asphalt Equipment Operator consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and six weeks of Advanced Individual Training, including practice operating construction equipment.
 Part of this time is spent in the classroom and part in the field.

-- Most non-prior service candidates will earn between $200 and $250 per drill weekend, subject to change
+Most non-prior service candidates will earn between $200 and $250 per drill weekend, subject to change Requirements

 Requires military enlistment.
 Programs and benefits are subject to change.
 Ask your Army National Guard recruiter for the most up-to-date information.
 Actual MOS assignment may depend on MOS availability.